Please enter a search term to begin your search.

 On-site programs are based on grade-appropriate themes in a “station” format.
 Each visit includes programming that is 3 1/2 hours in length and includes time for lunch and a stop at the Student Store ( where students make their own purchases from our costumed interpreters).

 Each of our stations are planned in a schedule that we provide you with.
 These stations are usually planned for 20-25 minute intervals, but we can adjust this upon request.
 Extended learning at any one of these stations might be arranged.
 For the optimal experience, the larger student group would be divided up into smaller groups and schduled so that no more than 15 students at any one of the stations at a given time.

 We have a number of new stations, if you haven't been to the museum this past season or are new to the experience.

-School field trip groups will now be scheduled to ride our 1894 horse carousel powered by its original steam engine ( that has been converted to compressed air for safety).
+School field trip groups will ride this 1894 horse carousel powered by its original steam engine ( that has been converted to compressed air for safety).
+This carousel was used in the surrounding area from 1896-1922!

 We still have our popular school house exhibit under the guidance of the "School Mistress" who leads groups in a lesson in late 19th century school etiquette.
-Our blacksmith shares his most important trade in the rural New England in days of yore.
+Our blacksmith shares his most important trade in the rural New England life of the past .
 Learn about letterpress printing at our period Print Shop, and operate a 100 year old press!
-We have a carriage house with a comprehensive collection of conveyances from the 19th century.
+We have a carriage house with a comprehensive collection of conveyances from the 19th century; request the experience of changing a wagon tyre!
+Yes, that's T-Y-R-E.